afistoli/46120-PiWE/week08_final_project_intro/wind_resource_assessment/README.md

 assessment at a specified site using ERA5 reanalysis data.
 Students will analyze multi-year hourly wind data at two heights (e.g., 10 m and 100 m) to estimate key wind energy metrics, including wind speed distribution, wind rose, annual energy production (AEP) for selected turbines.
-The library will provide tools to process, visualize, and interpret reanalysis data for use in wind energy project planning.
+The package will provide tools to process, visualize, and interpret reanalysis data for use in wind energy project planning.